Updated: March 2018

 - The United States possesses no separated civilian plutonium but at the end of 2014, an estimated 625 metric tons of plutonium were contained in spent fuel stored at civilian reactor sites.

-- Under the Plutonium Management and Disposition Agreement (PMDA), finalized with Russia in 2000, the United States committed to disposing of 34 metric tons of excess weapons-grade plutonium by 2018.
+- Under the Plutonium Management and Disposition Agreement (PMDA), finalized with Russia in 2000, the United States committed to disposing of 34 metric tons of excess weapons-grade plutonium beginning in 2018.
 The agreement was amended in 2010 to change the agreed disposition methods in which Russia abandoned using mixed-oxide (MOX) fuel in light-water reactors in favor or irradiating plutonium in its fast-neutron reactors.
 The amendment also expressed renewed U.S. commitment to provide $400 million towards the Russian disposition program.
+Russia suspended cooperation with the agreement in November 2016.

 - A close relationship exists between U.S. and British nuclear weapons programs.
 The United States supplies the United Kingdom with the Trident II D5 SLBM.